-There are four national parks in Rwanda, but Volcanoes national park (pac national des Vulcans) is the only home of mountain gorillas.
-It covers a total area of 769 square kilometers, and was created as a protected area in Africa way back in 1925 as a continuation of Virunga conservation area.
-This park is not only a home to mountain gorillas but also other biodiversity such as golden monkeys, bird species, reptiles, amphibians and numerous forest mammals.
+Four national parks exist in Rwanda, but Volcanoes National Park is the only home of mountain gorillas.
+It covers a total area of 769 square kilometers.
+Created as a protected area in Africa way back in 1925 as a continuation of Virunga conservation area.
+This park is also home to biodiversity such as golden monkeys, bird species, reptiles, amphibians and numerous forest mammals.

-Gorilla trekking is the main activity that takes place in this park, because it hosts up to 12 habituated gorilla families that are open to visitors and always ready to be trekked daily.
-A gorilla trekking tour is an activity where travelers visit natural protected areas of gorillas and spend a maximum of an hour while in the presence of a habituated family.
+Gorilla trekking is the main activity that takes place in this park.
+Volcanoes hosts up to 12 habituated gorilla families.
+They are open to visitors and always ready to for treks daily.
+A gorilla trekking tour is an activity where travelers visit natural protected areas of gorillas.
+They spend a maximum of an hour while in the presence of a habituated family.
 The overall experience takes about 3 to 5 hours but of great memory.

 Rules and regulations of gorilla trekking in Rwanda.